teejl/the_TeeJ/README.md

 I graduated from the University of Texas at Austin in Pure Mathematics.
 I like to think of myself as a mathematician just as all the old geezers did.
 However my contribution as a mathematician isn't like the typical professor type of mathematician.
 Those mathematicians directly contribute by writing papers, while I am simply a soldier on the front lines.
 I swing away at problems in my path via calculator, computer, or good ole paper.
 I am just an average person trying to solve every puzzle that catches my interest.
 I guess some can say "average" is very subjective.
 Nonetheless, I love solving puzzles in anyway I can.
 When you break everything down that is who I am, a problem solver.
 A TeeJ.

+## Short and Sweet
+The YouTube challenge was tough, but it made me more focused.
+Also, loneliness is a good thing in life; it provides us with the urge to need others.

 ## Tableau Conference 2019
 I just got back from the Tableau Conference in Las Vegas (TC19).
 There are soo many smart motivational people out there in the world doing great things.
 I am a HUGE fan of Python, and I loved all the demos I saw that involved Python.
 Unfortunately, the demos I saw I won't be able replicate due to my coding environment.
 However it did spark an interest for different ideas I could be trying.